Bus attendant job description

 By downloading, you agree to our template disclaimer

-A bus attendant is a passenger services professional who travels on buses and coaches to ensure passenger safety, provide assistance, and support the driver in delivering quality passenger transport services.
-This role is particularly important on school bus routes, community transport services, and vehicles carrying passengers who need extra assistance.
+A bus attendant (also known as a bus monitor) travels on buses and coaches to ensure the safety, comfort and orderly behaviour of passengers during transit.
+The role primarily supports children, elderly passengers and people with disabilities, working alongside the driver to manage boarding, seating, supervision and emergencies.
+This role is particularly important on school bus routes, community transport services and vehicles carrying passengers who need extra assistance.

 In Australia, bus attendants are classified under the Passenger Vehicle Transportation Award 2020 (MA000063).
 Grade 1 covers basic passenger assistance duties including supervising school children, while Grade 2 includes additional customer service, ticketing and conducting responsibilities.